 What Does Nursing Home Abuse Mean?

 We’ll get into the details of nursing home abuse laws in Florida.
-But first, it’s essential to understand what it is.
+But first, it’s essential to understand what nursing home abuse is.
 According to Florida Statute 415.102(1), nursing home abuse is ‘a willful act committed by a caregiver, which results in impairment to a vulnerable adult’s emotional or physical well-being.
 Abuse can include acts, and even omissions, such as neglect.
 In Florida, some staff members at Tampa nursing homes abuse elderly residents.
 This can be in different, and even subtle ways.

 - Verbally abusing residents by calling them names